-Each of the four new subtests, two for Art and two for Music, has its own panel-recommended passing score.
+Each of the five subtests, two for Art, one for Multiple Subjects and two for Music, has its own panel- recommended passing score.
 The Commission can apply the same SEM adjustment to all subtests or a separate SEM adjustment to each of the individual subtests or choose to apply an SEM adjustment to only some of the subtests, or to none of the subtests.